How to apply for funding to provide paid internships for teaching.

 Funding will be paid through a grant funding agreement which will need to be agreed and signed by all successful bidders.
 The funding does not cover costs or expenses incurred in preparing your bid.

-If you’re sucessful in your application, you will commence the scheme in January 2017.
-The grant will be available until 31 August 2017.
+If you’re successful in your application, you will commence the scheme in February 2018.
+The grant will be available until 31 August 2018.